lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 The better way is to use the function [`ec2.MachineImage.fromSSMParameter()`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.MachineImage.html#static-fromwbrssmparameterparametername-os-userdata).

 As the name suggests, this function allows us to use take the AMI ID from an SSM parameter.
 At a first glance, this idea might not sound particularly appealing.
-In fact, using SSM adds another layer of complexity and we would need to store the wanted AMI ID in SSM first somehow, only to consume the value later from our CDK stack.
+In fact, using SSM adds another layer of complexity.
+We would need to store the wanted AMI ID in SSM first somehow, only to consume the value later from our CDK stack.

 The good news is that there are some public SSM parameters that are already pre-populated with the latest ubuntu AMI IDs.